Jlassiezzeddine/Jlassiezzeddine/README.md

 - <p>💼 I'm currently working at <b>WeCraftBytes.</b></p>
 - <p>🔍 I'm more focused on Frontend development with ReactJS.</p>
 - <p>📣 I'm a self-taught developer.
 I proudly found my way into the tech industry 18 months ago.
-If you are like me or you are just starting, feel free to reach out and ask for help.</p>
+If you are like me or you are just starting, feel free to reach out if you need help.</p>

 <h2>Contact</h2>